gitpoap/gitpoap-backend/docs/API.md

 Furthermore, there should be a part of the `multipart/form-data` named `"image"` that contains an uploaded image.

-Note that this endpoint requires that the (GitHub) authenticated user be an admin of GitPOAP, as defined by [`ADMIN_GITHUB_IDS` at `src/constants.ts`](https://github.com/gitpoap/gitpoap-backend/blob/main/src/constants.ts).
+Note that this endpoint requires an address-based JWT to be provided where the user is logged into GitHub (i.e. both `githubId` and `githubHandle` are non-null) and that the authenticated user be an admin of GitPOAP, as defined by [`ADMIN_GITHUB_IDS` at `src/constants.ts`](https://github.com/gitpoap/gitpoap-backend/blob/main/src/constants.ts).

 ## Create Claims for a GitPOAP